Should I Include a GDPR Clause in My CV? A Guide

 There are also regulations relating to the storing and deletion of personal data in CVs.
 Companies may only keep CVs for as long as they need to use them.
 For most companies, this would be for as long as the recruitment process is ongoing.
 For companies to keep a CV longer than this, they must have ‘legitimate interest’, or a reason to do so.

 For applicants, GDPR should mean you can have more confidence that your personal data will be processed and stored responsibly.
 There should be transparency about how your data will be used.
 GDPR also gives control to the individual over their personal data.
 The nature of GDPR should ensure that you don’t need to add a GDPR clause to your CV.
-However, if you’re unsure how the hiring company is going to use your data, or you haven’t seen a published privacy notice, you could add one outlining your consents for peace of mind.
+However, if you’re unsure how the hiring company is going to use your data, or you haven’t seen a published privacy notice, you could add one outlining your consent for peace of mind.

 Future Implications and Challenges